 As always, safety first!
 This includes:

-- Making sure that all the seatbelts in your car work.
+- Making sure that all the seatbelts in your car work, because Birth injuries from car seats are more prevalent than you think.

 - Car seat(s) for young children